Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

 \subsubsection{General MPS}

-The AKLT ground state scar construction can be directly extended to arbitrary Matrix Product States (MPS).
-To see this, note that the projectors $\{P^{\AKLT}_{j,j+1}\}$ can also be constructed starting from the MPS representation of the AKLT state and the parent Hamiltonian construction~\cite{perezgarcia2007matrix, moudgalya2020large}.
+The AKLT ground state scar construction can be directly extended to arbitrary Matrix Product States (MPS), since the projectors $\{P^{\AKLT}_{j,j+1}\}$ can also be constructed starting from the MPS representation of the AKLT state and the parent Hamiltonian construction~\cite{perezgarcia2007matrix, moudgalya2020large}.
 For a general MPS $\ket{\psi}$ for PBC, if it is injective as in the AKLT case, it can be expressed as the unique state in a kernel of a set of local projectors~\cite{perezgarcia2007matrix, schuch2010peps} of a range $r$ that depends on the bond dimension of the MPS, say $\{\Pi_{[j, j+r-1]}\}$.
-It is then natural to expect the following local algebra and commutant pair
+Then due to Lem.~\ref{lem:smsuf}, we are guaranteed the bond algebra and commutant pair

-for some generic choice of $h_{[j,j+r-1]}$, which is then also the algebra of all parent Hamiltonians of the MPS $\ket{\psi}$.
-However, unlike the AKLT case, we are not able to prove this in general, but we think that an appropriate extension of the techniques in App.~\ref{app:SMalgebra} might work.
-Nevertheless, the proof of App.~\ref{app:SMexistence} of the existence of such an algebra generated by sufficiently long finite-range terms still holds (i.e., extending the range of $h$'s in the above expression beyond the range of $P$'s).
-If the MPS $\ket{\psi}$ is not injective but is so-called $G$-injective~\cite{schuch2010peps}, it can be expressed as a part of a larger manifold of states $\{\ket{\psi_\alpha}\}$ that span the common kernel of a set of local projectors $\{P_{[j,j+r-1]}\}$ with range that depends on the bond dimension of the MPS.
-Similar to the injective case, we expect that pairs of bond and commutant algebras of the following form exist:
+for some generic choice of strictly local $h_{[j]}$. $\tmA^{\MPS}$ is then also the algebra of all Hamiltonians that have the MPS $\ket{\psi}$ as an eigenstate, which includes both Type I operators such as the parent Hamiltonians used regularly in the literature, as well as potential Type II operators that could exist.
+Similar results also hold if the MPS $\ket{\psi}$ is not injective but is so-called $G$-injective~\cite{schuch2010peps}.
+It can be expressed as a part of a larger manifold of states $\{\ket{\psi_\alpha}\}$ that span the common kernel of a set of strictly local projectors, and by Lem.~\ref{lem:smsuf}, we are guaranteed to have a bond algebra with the commutant $\tmC_{\SM} = \lgen \{\ketbra{\psi_\alpha}{\psi_\beta}\} \rgen$.
 We have checked numerically that this is the case for the Majumdar-Ghosh states~\cite{majumdar1969next} with $r=3$, and Hamiltonians with these states as QMBS were constructed in \cite{shiraishi2017eth}.
-Finally, in some cases the degeneracy between these states can be lifted using some extensive local operator, although its existence is not always guaranteed.
+In some cases the degeneracy between these states $\{\ket{\psi_\alpha}\}$ can be lifted using some extensive local lifting operator (as demonstrated for the MG states in \cite{shiraishi2017eth}), although its existence is not guaranteed in general.